handley-lab/anesthetic/docs/source/samples.rst

 Anesthetic really comes to the fore for nested sampling (for details on nested sampling we recommend `John Skilling, 2006
 <https://doi.org/10.1214/06-BA127>`_).
 We can do all of the
-above, and more with the power that nested sampling chains provide.
+above and more with the power that nested sampling chains provide.

 .. plot:: :context: close-figs